Information About the COVID-19 Vaccines

 You can also check the New York State, New York City, New Jersey, or Connecticut websites for other locations that offer appointments or walk-in vaccination.
 New York City is also offering in-home vaccinations for all residents 12 and over, as well as mobile vaccination vans.

 Patients ages 16 to 18 need parental/guardian consent for vaccination.
 Patients ages 5 to 15 must be accompanied by a parent or guardian.

-In addition, people who are age 5 and older and who are moderately or severely immunocompromised are eligible for an additional (third) dose of an mRNA vaccine (Pfizer-BioNTech for ages 5 and up; Moderna only if 18 or over) as part of their primary series.
-This means you do not have to wait six months for the third dose.
+People who are age 5 and older and who are moderately or severely immunocompromised are eligible for additional doses of an mRNA vaccine (Pfizer-BioNTech for ages 5 and up; Moderna only if 18 or over) as part of their primary series.
 This includes many people who are getting treatment for cancer, have had organ transplants, or receive treatments that weaken their immune systems.
 In addition, if you have received a bone marrow transplant or CAR-T therapy, you may need to repeat your vaccine series if you were vaccinated before receiving these treatments.
 If you are in one of these categories, please make an appointment through your doctor’s office.

 Everyone receiving a booster shot will need to bring their original vaccine card with them to their appointment.

 Vaccination records from Mount Sinai are available through New York State’s digital app, Excelsior Pass.
 If you need help getting your vaccine record into Excelsior Pass, follow these steps.

 COVID-19 Vaccine Myths